phauxcamus/homeassistant-zigbee-xbee3/Clusters.md

 Both Lists can be skipped if there's none (Sum is 0)

 # 0x8005 Active Endpoints Response
-This will be sent back when we get a 0x0005 Active Endpoints Request from the Coordinator (Interviewing has started).
+This will be sent back when we get a `0x0005` Active Endpoints Request from the Coordinator (Interviewing has started).
 You will need to get the Frame ID from the Request packet and respond with that.

-## Bytes (Variable Length):
+## Bytes (Variable):
 |Name                      |Bytes   |Example                |
 |:-------------------------|:-------|:----------------------|
 |Frame ID                  |1       |From the Request packet|